hacktavist/Project_Euler_1/README.md

 * I have also changed the structure of folders to have the js solution seperate from the angular solution

 The ng-boilerplate code that I have used comes from github user [benwells](https://github.com/benwells/ng-boilerplate).
 It is great for getting a mockup angular app together in just a few minutes.

+* just checking out the git-plus package for atom